Shame penalty of Leipzig: Consequences

 BFC Dynamo was a representative of both the Stasi and the capital.
 The club was therefore viewed with more suspicion than affection.
 The privileges of BFC Dynamo and its overbearing success in the 1980s made fans of opposing teams easily aroused as to what they saw as manipulation by bent referees.

 Due to decisions for a long time had allegedly gone the way of BFC Dynamo, a tense and aggressive mood could be seen before the match.
 After the controversial penalty decision of referee Stumpf, unprecedented decisions were made at the association level of East German football.

 The chairman of 1.
 FC Lokomotive Leipzig Peter Gießner and high-ranking SED officials in Bezirk Leipzig spoke openly of fraud and demanded that such important matches should no longer take place during the trade fair, "since even the foreign guests could notice some of the filth".
+The SED Second Secretary in Bezirk Leipzig Helmut Hackenberg warned the SED Central Committee Department for Pary Organs in East Berlin that "corrupt referees" were bringing East Germany, the DFV and the security forces into disrepute.

 With the incident being shown on East German television, protests flowed into the office of the Secretary for Security, Youth and Sport in the SED Central Committee Egon Krenz from outraged citizens and SED party members at a time when the SED was preparing for its 11th Party Congress.

 The SED General Secretary Erich Honecker and Krenz were fed up with the "football-question" and the "BFC-discussion".
 And the constant rioting at BFC Dynamo matches across the country was a source of concern for the SED Politburo.
 Stumpf was consequently made an example of.
 He was initially given a one-year league suspension.
 But eventually, he was permanently banned, as a result of the continuing negative headlines.
 The sanctions against Stumpf were approved by Honecker and Krenz in the SED Central Committee.

 In various reports, the episode has been referred to as the Schand-Elfmeter von Leipzig ("Shame penalty of Leipzig").

 After the match, DFV Referee Commission was also reorganized.
 Heinz Einbeck and Gerhard Kunze were removed as SV Dynamo representatives.
 Among the new members of the DFV Referee Commission were Rudi Glöckner from Markranstädt and Günter Männig from Böhlen.
 Glöckner became the new head of the DFV Referee Commission after Einbeck.
 Like the DVF General Secretary Karl Zimmermann, both Glöckner and Männig came from the Leipzig area.
 Former employees within the DFV has testified that, at some point in the 1980s, "all Dynamo people were dropped" and that "everyone who came then were good friends of the chairman of 1.
 FC Lok Leipzig, Peter Gießner", including the president of the DFV, the general secretary of the DFV and the new head of the DFV Referee Commission: "This ended a BFC era. ...
 The era of 1.
 FC Lok Leipzig began."